Are you tired of keeping up with the Joneses?

 Are you going broke trying to keep up with the Joneses in your life?
 It's time to STOP!Click To Tweet

-In the age of social media, having “followers” is a measure of your success; posting filtered pictures with edited text, we project an image of happiness for the world to see, but it’s not a complete picture.
+In the age of social media, having “followers” and getting “likes” are measures of your success; posting filtered pictures with edited text, we project an image of happiness for the world to see, but it’s not a complete picture.

 Who Are “The Joneses”?